jasonverbeek/rconf/README.md

 ### Archlinux

-You can install rconf using your prefered AUR Helper
+You can install rconf using your preferred AUR Helper

 `~ > paru -S rconf`

 ### Other Distros

-I might add support for other distros later
+I might add support for other distros later, for now use manual installation on other distros

 ### Manual